Skip to main content

 TL;DR

-• ML: Complex patterns, novel fraud—needs data science expertise and labeled training data
+• ML: complex patterns, novel fraud.
+Needs data science people and labeled training data

-• Best approach: Combine both—rules for known fraud + ML for subtle patterns
+• Best approach: combine both.
+Rules for known fraud, ML for the subtle stuff

 A risk score is just a number.
-The question is: does it help you make better decisions?
+The question is whether it helps you decide better.

 Your thresholds are bets.
-You're trading false positives (blocking good customers) for true positives (blocking fraud).
-The "right" threshold depends on your margins, your fraud rate, and your tolerance for customer complaints.
+You're trading blocked good customers for blocked fraud.
+The "right" threshold depends on your margins, your fraud rate, and how many complaints you can stomach.

 Experiment to Run: Score Threshold Sweep